 | 4 ft x 4 ft | Retail sheet goods sections | Small furniture parts, closet pieces, compact work areas | Assuming it is automatically cheaper after waste is counted |

-| 4 ft x 8 ft | The standard full sheet | Cabinet sides, shelving parts, built-ins, panel work, painted furniture | Buying before checking the cut plan and transport plan |
+| 4 ft x 8 ft | The standard full sheet | Cabinet sides, shelving parts, built-ins, panel work, painted furniture | Buying before checking the cut plan and how the sheet will get home |

 | Oversized or cut-to-size panels | Cabinet shops and commercial suppliers | Long runs, fewer seams, production work, custom layouts | Treating custom sizing like stock-sheet pricing |

-A lot of MDF buying mistakes are really thickness mistakes.
-People shop by price first, then worry about stiffness after the sheet is already cut.
-That is backwards.
+A lot of MDF mistakes are really thickness mistakes.
+People shop by price first and worry about stiffness after the sheet is cut, which is backwards.
+Thickness controls stiffness, weight, edge durability, and how forgiving the panel will be once it is in use, and getting it wrong tends to make everything downstream more annoying.

-| Thickness | Common search wording | Good use | Skip it for |
+| Thickness | Good use | Skip it for |

-| 6mm / about 1/4 in. | 6mm MDF sheet price | Back panels, skins, templates, light cabinet backs, drawer bottoms | Shelves, doors, heavy-wear parts |
+| 6mm / about 1/4 in. | Back panels, skins, templates, light cabinet backs, drawer bottoms | Shelves, doors, heavy-wear parts |

-| 9mm / about 3/8 in. | 9mm MDF sheet, MDF board 9mm | Light partitions, modest backers, secondary panels | Long spans, heavy furniture parts |
+| 9mm / about 3/8 in. | Light partitions, modest backers, secondary panels | Long spans, heavy furniture parts |

-| 12mm / about 1/2 in. | MDF board 12mm, 12mm MDF board price | Light cabinet parts, utility panels, supported boxed components | Deep shelves, tops, anything expected to stay stiff without help |
+| 12mm / about 1/2 in. | Light cabinet parts, utility panels, supported boxed components | Deep shelves, tops, anything expected to stay stiff without help |

-| 15mm / about 5/8 in. | 15mm MDF sheet | Mid-duty interior panels where 1/2 in. feels light and 3/4 in. feels excessive | Heavy shelving or damp-prone trim details |
+| 15mm / about 5/8 in. | Mid-duty interior panels where 1/2 in. feels light and 3/4 in. feels excessive | Heavy shelving or damp-prone trim details |

-| 18mm / about 3/4 in. class | MDF sheets 18mm, 18mm MDF board price, MDF 18mm sheet price | Cabinet bodies, painted shelving, furniture panels, built-ins | Long unsupported shelves or floor-level moisture risk |
+| 18mm / about 3/4 in. class | Cabinet bodies, painted shelving, furniture panels, built-ins | Long unsupported shelves or floor-level moisture risk |

-| 25mm / about 1 in. | 25mm MDF board price | Heavy tops, deep profiles, chunky built-ins, specialty millwork | Projects where weight and handling are already a problem |
+| 25mm / about 1 in. | Heavy tops, deep profiles, chunky built-ins, specialty millwork | Projects where weight and handling are already a problem |

-That is where a lot of redo work comes from.
-A 12mm sheet may look like the smarter price until the shelf flexes, the edge gets battered, or the finish telegraphs every weakness in the panel.
-Then the cheap sheet becomes the expensive one.
+Most of the time the real question is finding the thinnest sheet that will still behave once it is installed.
+That is where redo work comes from.
+A 12mm sheet looks like the smarter price right up until the shelf flexes, the edge gets battered, or the finish telegraphs every weak spot in the panel, and then the cheap sheet turns out to be the expensive one.

-Why 18mm MDF Shows Up So Much
+Why 18mm MDF Gets Used So Much

 - Cabinet boxes